MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-add-on-pricing-and-availability.md

 You must select a base price for your add-on (unless you have selected the **Stop acquisition** option in the **Visibility** section), choosing either **Free** or one of the available price tiers (starting at .99 USD).

-You can also schedule price changes to indicate the date and time at which your app’s price should change.
+You can also schedule price changes to indicate the date and time at which the add-on’s price should change.
 Additionally, you have the option to customize these changes for specific markets.

 For more info, see [Set and schedule app pricing](set-and-schedule-app-pricing.md).